spinnaker/spinnaker.io/content/en/docs/guides/runbooks/sharding-spinnaker.md

 * Execution type (i.e, Pipeline vs Orchestration)
 * Origin
 * Authenticated User
+* Deployment account
+* Cloud Provider

-You want to modify your deployment pipelines to ensure the infrastructure for each shard is correctly created.
+You will need to modify your Spinnaker deployment pipelines to ensure the infrastructure for each shard is correctly created, otherwise traffic could be sent to non-existent shards.

-If no selector is specified, the default request will be used.
+If no selector is specified, the default endpoint will be used.

-There is a special additional dynamicEndpoints configuration in gate.yml to send all requests from Deck to that particular shard.
+Additionally, there is a special dynamicEndpoints configuration in gate.yml to send all requests from Deck to that particular shard.

 ## Sharding Orca Requests